-JOBS owns the spirituous liquor product (intoxicating liquor containing more than 21 percent ABV) in Ohio for retail and wholesale sales.
-The division manages wholesale and retail operations for the sale of spirituous liquor in Ohio.
-The division selects and prices products, and JOBS supplies the product to Agencies for sale on consignment.
-Agencies are private businesses which own and operate retail outlets selling other goods and services to the public, such as beer, wine and low proof mixed beverages.
+JOBS finances the purchase of spirituous liquor product (intoxicating liquor containing more than 21 percent ABV) on behalf of the state of Ohio for retail and wholesale sales.
+The Division manages wholesale and retail operations for the sale of spirituous liquor in Ohio.
+The Division selects and prices products and allocates the products to Agencies to sell on consignment.
+Agencies are private businesses which own and operate retail outlets selling other goods and services to the public, such as beer, wine, and low proof mixed beverages.
 Profits from spirits sales provide dedicated funding for JobsOhio.
 JobsOhio uses the profits from the sale of spirituous liquor to fulfill its nonprofit purpose of driving job creation and new capital investment in Ohio.
 This model provides stability and consistency to economic development in Ohio.